 He has won more than 20 international competitions, such as BOG-Competition (Basel), Orpheus-Competition (Basel), KHS Musikpreise (Bern), Nicati de Luze (Lausanne), the 38eme Concurs de musique Lyceum Club (Lausanne) and the X and XI edition of the Chamber Music-Competition Monserrat Alavedra (Barcelona).

-Currently he is working on two recording projects.
-The first one is series for the label IBS Classical.
+Currently he is working in a serie of recordings for the label IBS Classical.
 The first two works of these series are already published: ... con alcune licenze is a collaboration with pianist Camilla Köhnken (Ivory & Reed) and Concertino da Camera was jointly recorded with the orchestra I musici di Basilea.
 This last recording obtained a five stars rating by Melómano, the prestigious Spanish magazine specialized in classical music.

 Pedro is currently a professor at the Centro Superior Katarina Gurska in Madrid and he also teaches at the International Community Music School in Basel.